 Any of these recipes will bring out the creaminess and flavor of this country-style potato salad.

 Be sure to keep your potato salad chilled.
-If I take it to a BBQ where the food will sit outdoors, I bring a larger dish to sit the bowl of my potato salad in.
-I fill the outer bowl with ice and make sure to stir the salad frequently.
-No one’s getting sick from my potato salad.
-No, thank you.
+If you plan to take your potato salad to BBQs or family gatherings where the food will sit outdoors, bring a larger dish to sit the bowl of potato salad in and fill it with ice to keep it chilled.
+Make sure to keep the potato salad covered and stir it frequently as well.

-If you do freeze it and have success, let me know what you think after tasting it again.
+If you freeze it and succeed, let me know what you think after tasting it again.